Common Online Business Mistakes You Can Easily Avoid

-When developing a website, it is easy to make a mistake that can prevent customers from coming, and search engines from ranking it highly.
+When developing a website, it is easy to make a mistake that can prevent potential customers from becoming loyal customers, and search engines from ranking your site highly.
 Let’s take a closer look at the 6 most common website mistakes and what to do to avoid making them.

 #1 – Not SEO Friendly